kytulendu/gw2formats/README.md

 Restrictions
 ------------

 Gw2formats uses C++11 features available in modern compilers.
-While it should compile under both GCC and clang, neither has been tested.
-It does however compile perfectly well under MSVC10+.
+It have been tested compile with TDM-GCC64 5.1.0 and Visual Studio 2013 on Windows, and GCC 5.2.1 on Xubuntu.

 Contributing
 ------------